 Sprinkle with more grounded walnuts on top and serve the cake cold.

-I have already enjoyed a piece of this cake myself, it really did transport me back to some amazing Serbian celebrations way back!
-I have also served the cake to my partners friends, and since they cleaned up the plate, Maybe this means they liked them?
+I have already enjoyed a piece of this cake myself, it really did transport me back to some amazing Serbian celebrations.
+I have also served the cake to my partner’s friends, and since they cleaned up the plate, does this mean they liked them?
 Fingers crossed.

 Looking for more recipes?